 Help for businesses

-There is a range of non-governmental organisations able to provide specialists in various sectors who are able to advise local and international businesses.
-They have experts who can help companies abroad deal with institutions whenever there are language problems, and with drafting documents in Bulgarian in Cyrillic.
+There are a range of non-governmental organisations that can provide specialists in various sectors, who can advise local and international businesses.
+They have experts who can help foreign companies deal with institutions whenever there are language barriers and with drafting documents in Cyrillic.

-Non-governmental organisations in Bulgaria have been set up to help enterprises to offer a range of services.
-Some (e.g. advice) is free, others are not.
+Non-governmental organisations in Bulgaria have been set up to help businesses offer a range of services.
+Some services (such as advice) are free, while others require payment.

-The government-founded Bulgarian Development Bank offers consultations and advice to businesses, as well as access to programmes for obtaining various types of credit in cooperation with their international partners.
+The Bulgarian Development Bank, set up by the government, offers consultation and advice for businesses, as well as access to programmes for gaining various types of credit, in collaboration with its international partners.

-The Ministry of Employment and Social Policy issues figures on employment levels in Bulgaria, releases information on the legal requirements for contracts of employment, and provides information about the labour market and financing programmes.
+The Ministry of Labour and Social Policy provides statistics on employment levels in Bulgaria, releases information on the legal requirements for work contracts, and provides details about the labour market and funding programmes.

-There are also government mechanisms set up to provide assistance to SMEs, which constitute the majority of businesses operating in Bulgaria.
-The authority for supporting business by giving advice and providing access to information on obtaining credit and other services is the Small and Medium-sized Enterprises Promotion Agency.
+There are also government mechanisms set up to provide assistance to SMEs, which constitute the majority of the businesses operating in Bulgaria.
+The body set up to support businesses by providing consultation and access to information on obtaining credit, as well as other services, is the Bulgarian Small and Medium Sized Enterprises Promotion Agency.

-It gives financial assistance to small enterprises wishing to take part in international fairs.
-The Agency's website has a complete list of forthcoming trade exhibitions.
-In addition, it organises regular training programmes in business skills, business management and others.
-It also organises business forums and provides information on how to get in touch with trade missions and other business undertakings.
+This agency provides financial assistance to small enterprises wishing to take part in international fairs.
+The Agency's website has a full list of upcoming trade fairs.
+In addition, the agency regularly organises training programmes in entrepreneurial skills, business management and other areas.
+The agency also organises business forums and provides information on how to get in touch with trade missions and other business enterprises.